ibm-cloud-docs/cloud-activity-tracker/cli/config_at_cli.md

-## Uninstalling the Activity Tracker CLI
+## Uninstalling the Activity Tracker CF plugin
 {: #uninstall_cli}

 To uninstall the {{site.data.keyword.cloudaccesstrailshort}} CLI, delete the plugin.